SaraMWillis/example-docs/docs/resources/allocations/index.md

 === "High Priority Hours"

-    High-priority allocations are available to PIs who participated in the [buy-in process](/policies/buy_in) when purchasing the Puma cluster.
-The size of the allocation is dependent on the resources purchased.

     High priority allocations provide access to an additional pool of purchased compute nodes and increase the priority of jobs such that they start faster than standard jobs.
+Please check with your PI to ensure that your group has access before including these directives in your jobs.

     In batch jobs, standard hours can be used with the directives: